more about ME

 Apart from my life story, I also have the following qualifications and experience:

 My spiritual life has been supported by regularly studying with Byron Katie, Eckhart Tolle, S.N.
 Goenka, Mingyur Rinpoche, Babuji and the teachers in the Heartfulness traditions, and my wisest friend and current-day mystic John Butler.
+The integral framework laid out by Ken Wilber is one of the compasses that I use to orient myself as well as to design individual sessions.

 My personal journey has been greatly supported during the coaching time I spent with Brooke Thomas, and many of my perspectives have been crystallized and polished by working with her.
+I am currently learning practices from Organic Intelligence™ and I am very grateful for the added approaches to healing that this system provides.

-My academic as well as personal interest have led me to spend considerable time with books by the Christian mystics Thomas Merton, San Juan de la Cruz, and Teresa de Avila, by Sufi poets such as Hafiz, Tibetan Dzogchen literature, ancient Indian texts, contemporary Buddhist teachers like Ajahn Sumedho and Tenzin Palmo, and a good share of both classic and pop literature.
+My academic as well as personal interest have led me to spend considerable time with books by Ken Wilber, the Christian mystics Thomas Merton, San Juan de la Cruz, and Teresa de Avila, by Sufi poets such as Hafiz, Tibetan Dzogchen literature, ancient Indian texts, contemporary Buddhist teachers like Ajahn Sumedho and Tenzin Palmo, and a good share of both classic and pop literature.

 Walks in nature, pilgrimages through venerated routes, and surfing in Puerto Rico continue to be highlights in the carving of my own intentional living.